Ten years later. How did this go so wrong?

 Where she was, was well hidden from the usual boaters.
 They hugged the farther shore.
 She shielded her eyes and looked at her watch, squinting at it.
 One o’clock.
 She’d been sunbathing for too long; more than an hour, lying on her back, when she’d intended only to be in the sun as she was, for ten minutes, each side.

 There were too many awkward memories around here.
 She should have gone straight over to Mrs. Robertson’s and stayed with her, but she’d arrived very late on the previous night, and besides, she had a lot of thinking to do.
 She was also apprehensive about other things.
 Would Malcolm remember her?
-Would he still feel the same way about her?
+Would he still feel the same way about her, even though they'd never actually spoken, or even met?
 Would she still feel the same way about him?

-People grew apart with distance and time, but the promise had been so strong between them, even though she, and Malcolm Robertson, the son, had never conversed; never even met, face to face, only ever seeing each other at a distance, and fleetingly.
+People grew apart with distance and time, but the promise had been so strong between them, even though she, and Malcolm Robertson, the son, had never conversed; never coming face to face with each other, only ever seeing each other at a distance, and fleetingly.
+They had both felt it developing.
+Neither wanted to see such promise, destroyed by the reality of failed expectations.

-People didn’t fall in love as they had done, and not have been able to talk to each other, to speak about it; but that was the way it had been with them.
-They had been living constantly… at least for a few weeks, on and off, under the same roof, their paths always crossing, but being kept apart in every other way.
-They had learned to exchange notes; had even shared in each other’s lives in so many ways… all carefully overseen by his mother, but they’d never met.
+People didn’t fall in love as 'they' had done, and not have been able to talk to each other, to speak about it; but that was the way it had been with them.
+They had been living constantly… at least for a few weeks, on and off... under the same roof, their paths always crossing, moments apart, but being kept apart in every other way.
+They had learned to exchange notes; had even shared in each other’s lives in so many ways… all carefully overseen by his mother.

 There had been five years between them.
-At eighteen, he would have been a disaster for her.
+At eighteen, and desperately hormonal, he would have been a disaster for her.
 She had been a well-developed, and far too vulnerable girl of thirteen.
 She would also have been a devastating thirteen-year-old, to a boy like him.
 She was far too precocious, and not at all shy or backward, and she would have been too willing for trouble of that kind.
-They’d had to be kept apart for their own sakes and for peace in the house.
+They’d 'had' to be kept apart for their own sakes, and for peace in the house.

 They hadn’t expected anything else.
 He’d been broke.
 Cassie had shown up, more out of respect than in any expectation of getting anything, except he’d left her his stamp collection, and his chess set.
 Stamps were a lesson in history, politics, and geography, all by themselves.
 They’d frequently poured over them together.
 She’d often played chess with him.
 That was one thing he’d been good at.
 They were now locked in the trunk of her car.
 She trusted none of her own family.